 Entry Point Script Validation Error Reference

-The following table describes validation errors that can occur when working with entry point scripts.
-These errors can occur when you upload an entry point script, when you create a script record, or when you attach a client script to a custom form.
-Some errors can also be returned when you edit a script file that have already been uploaded to NetSuite, attached to a script record, or attached to a custom form.
+The following table describes validation errors that can occur when you upload an entry point script, create a script record, or attach a client script to a custom form.
+Some errors can also be returned when you edit a script file that has already been uploaded to NetSuite, attached to a script record, or attached to a custom form.

 Error Code